-During the six months ended June 30, 2017, the Company completed one acquisition of a company located in the U.S. that provides NDT, chemical and special processing services.
+During the nine months ended September 30, 2017, the Company completed two acquisitions, one that performs mechanical services at height, located in Canada, and a company located in the U.S. that primarily performs chemical and specialty process services, primarily in the aerospace industry.

-In this acquisition, the Company acquired assets of the acquiree in exchange for aggregate consideration of \$4.5 million in cash, and contingent consideration up to \$3.5 million to be earned based upon the acquired business achieving specific performance metrics over the initial three years of operations from the acquisition date.
-The Company accounted for this transaction in accordance with the acquisition method of accounting for business combinations.
+In these acquisitions, the Company acquired the assets of the U.S. acquiree and 100% of the common stock of the Canada acquiree in exchange for aggregate consideration of \$8.5 million in cash, contingent consideration up to \$5.9 million to be earned based upon the acquired business achieving specific performance metrics over the initial three years of operations from the acquisition date and \$1.6 million for working capital adjustments yet to be finalized.
+The Company accounted for these transactions in accordance with the acquisition method of accounting for business combinations.

-The assets and liabilities of the business acquired in 2017 were included in the Company's condensed consolidated balance sheet based upon their estimated fair values on the date of acquisition as determined in a preliminary purchase price allocation, using available information and making assumptions management believes are reasonable.
-The Company is still in the process of completing its valuation of the assets acquired.
-The results of operations for this acquisition are included in the Services segment's results from the date of acquisition.
-Goodwill of \$3.3 million primarily relates to expected synergies and assembled workforce and is generally deductible for tax purposes.
-Other intangible assets, primarily related to customer relationships and covenants not to compete, were \$2.7 million.
+The assets and liabilities of the businesses acquired in 2017 were included in the Company's condensed consolidated balance sheet based upon their estimated fair values on the date of acquisition as determined in a preliminary purchase price allocation, using available information and making assumptions management believes are reasonable.
+The Company is still in the process of completing its valuations of the assets acquired.
+The results of operations for these acquisitions are included in the Services segment's results from the date of acquisition.
+Goodwill of \$4.3 million primarily relates to expected synergies and assembled workforce, of which \$1.8 million is generally deductible for tax purposes.
+Other intangible assets, primarily related to customer relationships and covenants not to compete, were \$8.4 million.